andry81/tacklelib/README_EN.txt

 Example:
   # required for the CMAKE_OUTPUT_GENERATOR_DIR, because the architecture
-  # parameter does not supported in the `environment_system.vars` stage
+  # parameter does not supported in the `config.system.vars` stage
   CMAKE_GENERATOR_PLATFORM:WIN=Win32

   # must be at least empty to avoid generation of the